imantha-das/CRTT-lite/README.md

 # CRTT-lite
-A simple version of the CRTT model ignoring geospatial elements

-## Notes
-- A work in progress using Julia's Agents.jl library
+An implementation of CRTT model in julia without any visualization elements.